 Call the Professionals:

 This is one of the most important home energy saving tips for winter.
-If your heating system is not functioning at its best, it is going to cost you more money.
+If your heating and cooling systems are not functioning at their best, they are going to cost you more money.
 Schedule maintenance for your heater before the weather gets too cold.
 You may also want to consider investing in a new heating system completely.
 Newer models are MUCH more energy efficient than they used to be 10 or 20 years ago!

 Install ceiling fans.